iepathos/codingsamples/README.md

 + [unfriend.py](https://github.com/iepathos/twitter-scripts/blob/master/unfriend.py) is a python script I wrote to unfollow people on Twitter who aren't following you back.

-+ [Wyoma FIlms' style.css](https://github.com/iepathos/wyomafilms/blob/master/assets/css/style.css) is an example of responsive CSS web design.
-The CSS, combined with bootstrap.js, adapts the font-sizes and layout from regular computer screens, to tablets, to smartphones.
++ [Responsive web design](http://www.wyomafilms.com/) is an example of responsive web design.
+The HTML and CSS, combined with bootstrap.js, adapt the layout from regular computer screens, to tablets, to smartphones.